ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/client-side.md

 - **Interactive layout**
     - qx.ui.window.Window used to make it look like a Desktop application
 - **3D renderer**
-    - Using Three.js directly
+    - Using [three.js] directly
-    - Three.js related OrbitControls.js and ShaderSkin.js were also used
+    - [three.js] related OrbitControls.js and ShaderSkin.js were also used
 for controlling the camera and adding texture to the head model respectively
 - **Workbench**
     - jquery-flowchart.js used
     - nodes and links can be extended to fit our needs
 - **Data binding in UI**
-    - 'json object' -> 'model' qooxdoo built-in conversion used
+    - 'json object' -> 'model' [qooxdoo] built-in conversion used
     - Similar to redux
 - **Dynamic styling**
     - Includes different themes that can be extended/customized